jesperkristiansson/shell/README.md

   - Insertion and deletion(currently only works with backspace, support for the delete-button is coming) works wherever the cursor is located
 - Delete whole words using CTRL+W
 - CTRL+C erases the current input
+- CTRL+U and CTRL+K erases all input before or after the cursor, respectively
 - Traverse directories using `cd directory`
 - Exit the shell by running `exit` or press CTRL+D
 - Set environment variables with `export $name=value`